5 Things Your Competitors Can Teach You about Energy Consumption

 - EU countries should have national incentives for SMEs to undergo energy audits of their energy consumption to help them identify ways to reduce it

-Energy audits in industry are meant to provide an evaluation that identifies cost-effective saving potentials and measures to realise them.
+Energy audits in the industry are meant to provide an evaluation that identifies cost-effective saving potentials and measures to realise them.
 Audits raise awareness of savings potential and reduce the information gap that is one of the barriers to efficiency.

 The most advanced industrial companies do not rely solely on the audit to bridge that information gap.
 Instead, this gap can be proactively diminished by using technology for self-audit and for finding new ways of dropping energy consumption.
 These advanced manufacturers also benefit from anticipating the effect of energy efficiency as a cost driver in their business.